 The other change is a much improved line of sight model.
 It is now much more realistic, with the environment coming into play far more than in the previous game by blocking line of sight and offering many more opportunities to ambush your enemy.

 The build I had access to was a pre-release version and, as such, I did expect some balancing issues.
 This was indeed very evident, particularly in respect to the devastating effect of mortar fire which definitely needs some toning down.
 More than just a niggle though was the pace of the game.
 Just to be sure, I loaded up my copy of the original for comparison, and it was clear that Company of Heroes 2 is played at a far faster pace.
 In some respects, this makes for a far harder challenge, but my feeling is that a lot of people will be frustrated by the change and I would expect that it will be slowed down before release.

 Being a historical game fanatic, I probably shouldn't have liked this game, however - once I got past the silly ranges, and the resource and base building incongruity - I really enjoyed it.
 As a pure RTS game, it's a real challenge, and I very much appreciated how they have paid homage to the huge sacrifice the Russians made in winning the war.
 Definitely a game to look forward to.

-The Good: The introduction of the Russian Front to the series
+Pros: The introduction of the Russian Front to the series

-The Bad: Some unit balancing still required
+Cons: Some unit balancing still required